-The Sustainable Eel Group is a Europe-wide collaboration of scientists, conservation groups, the commercial sector and advisors, dedicated to the recovery of the European Eel.
-We are a not-for-profit, non-government organisation, formed in the United Kingdom.
-Our influence must be Europe-wide to help the European Eel, which, unlike eg. Salmon, is believed to be a single, mixed, genetically similar panmictic stock.
+The Sustainable Eel Group is a Europe-wide collaboration of scientists, conservation groups, the commercial sector and advisors, dedicated to the recovery of the European eel.
+We are a not-for-profit, non-government organisation (NGO), registered in the United Kingdom, with an office in Brussels and with membership across Europe and beyond.
+Our influence must be Europe-wide to help the European eel, which, unlike e.g. the Atlantic Salmon, is a single, mixed, genetically similar, panmictic stock.